iOS code signing

 To receive a signed

 .ipa file of your app on Codemagic, you need to set up code signing.
-When you build without code signing, you will receive only

 For successful signing, the certificate and the provisioning profile must match in the following way: